-- ▶ Store the pedelec in an upright position only. - ✓ If the pedelec features a hydraulic seat post, fix only the lower seat post or the frame into a fitting stand to prevent damage to the upper seat post and the seat post lever. - ✓ Never place a pedelec with a hydraulic seat post upside down on the floor; otherwise you, will damage the seat post lever. - ✓ Store the pedelec, battery and charger in a dry, clean location.
+- Store the pedelec in an upright position only. - ✓ If the pedelec features a hydraulic seat post, fix only the lower seat post or the frame into a fitting stand to prevent damage to the upper seat post and the seat post lever. - ✓ Never place a pedelec with a hydraulic seat post upside down on the floor; otherwise you, will damage the seat post lever. - ✓ Store the pedelec, battery and charger in a dry, clean location.

-Optimum pedelec storage temperature 20 °C Optimum battery storage temperature 22 °C - 26 °C
+Storage temperature 5 °C - 25 °C Optimum pedelec storage temperature 10 °C - 15 °C Optimum battery storage temperature 22 °C - 26 °C

-Table 27: Storage temperature for batteries, the pedelec and charger
+Table 30: Storage temperature for batteries, the pedelec and charger